10 Best Kubernetes Monitoring Tools in 2024

 Advantages of container deployment:

-• While being similar to virtual machines, they allow sharing the OS, making it really lightweight
+• While being similar to virtual machines, they allow sharing of the OS, making it really lightweight

 • Containers allow for better observability beneath the OS-level surface.
 You can monitor application health and other signals